End to End Tutorial Debut | Incubator WEEKLY

 [00:15:30.20] - Rion Gull Okay.

 [00:15:31.14] - Anthony Campolo Yep.
-And another, another question real quick.
-Before you keep going.
-So in terms of Dash Platform versus not Dash platform, is.
-Is that being.
-In what sense is that being represented here?
-So is Dash Core also working on Dash Platform or is that separate?
+And another question real quick, before you keep going.
+In terms of Dash Platform versus not Dash Platform, in what sense is that being represented here?
+Is Dash Core also working on Dash Platform, or is that separate?

-[00:15:50.01] - Rion Gull Yes, yes, it's, it's, it's together, unfortunately.
-I think I would love to have seen them separate, but that's not how they chose to make their proposals.
-So this, this sum of 5112 1156 that goes to fund the core operations as well as platform.
-And those are our two main value propositions is core for payments and platform for data storage and potentially execution in the future, like cloud services.
-So those are our two things.
+[00:15:50.01] - Rion Gull Yes, it's together, unfortunately.
+I would love to have seen them separate, but that's not how they chose to make their proposals.
+So this sum of 5,112 plus 1,156 goes to fund the core operations as well as platform.
+Those are our two main value propositions: core for payments and platform for data storage and potentially execution in the future, like cloud services.
+Those are our two things.
 They're essentially built by the same corporation.
 It is a traditional corporation.

 [00:16:31.05] - Anthony Campolo Where is it registered?